gomoto/fullstack/README.md

 or `npm i` if node installed

-Client and server directories each have their own node_modules, which automatically get installed during `npm i`
+Client and server directories each have their own node_modules, which automatically get installed during `npm i`, but individual modules can also be installed.

+Client modules: `scripts/npm-client i`

+Server modules: `scripts/npm-server i`